OJarvey/cricket-mastermind-quiz-pp2/README.md

 1. **Buttons Staying Blue After Click**
    - **Issue**: On smaller devices, the buttons stayed blue after being clicked.
-   - **Solution**: Added CSS rules to prevent this behavior by setting the focus state of the buttons.
+   - **Solution**: Added CSS rules to prevent this behaviour by setting the focus state of the buttons.

 2. **Redirecting to 404 Page on Button Click**
    - **Issue**: The page kept redirecting to the 404 page whenever a button was clicked, even when the correct answer was selected.